MediaComem/comem-archidep/ex/render-database-deployment.md

 also commonly referred to as the **upstream**.
 Let's reconfigure our repository so that it can fetch data from there.

-:question: If you do not remember where the Todolist repository is stored on your local machine, you can simply clone it again from GitHub by running `git clone git@github.com:johndoe/comem-archidep-php-todo-exercise.git`.
-Don't forget to replace `johndoe` with your GitHub username.
+> :gem: If you do not remember where the Todolist repository is stored on your
+> local machine, you can simply clone it again from GitHub by running `git clone git@github.com:johndoe/comem-archidep-php-todo-exercise.git`.
+Don't forget to
+> replace `johndoe` with your GitHub username.

 ### :exclamation: Add the upstream as a remote

-From the terminal, move into your repository and add the upstream repository as a remote (this time, leave `MediaComem` in the URL, you *want* to use the original URL and not your own):
+From the terminal, move into your repository and add the upstream repository as a remote (this time, leave `MediaComem` in the URL, you _want_ to use the original URL and not your own):

 ```bash